devalees/frontend/@docs/architecture/08-features/IMPLEMENTATION_STEPS.md

 - [x] Completed
 - [!]
 Blocked/Issues

-Last Updated: Completed Test Implementation with passing unit tests, integration tests, and end-to-end tests, including the refactoring phase.
-The implementation now follows a centralized approach where all test utilities are defined in a single file (testImplementationUtils.ts) that can be imported and used across all test files.
-This promotes consistency, reduces duplication, and makes maintenance easier.
-The tests follow the Test-Driven Development (TDD) approach going through all three phases: Red (failing tests), Green (passing implementation), and Refactor (optimization while maintaining test coverage).
-All tests use the centralized testing utilities, properly mock the necessary functions, and maintain the minimum 90% coverage requirement.
-The implementation is now complete and ready for further feature development.
+Last Updated: Completed Documentation Setup with passing tests for documentation structure, content validation, and format checking.
+The implementation follows the Test-Driven Development (TDD) approach with Red (failing tests), Green (passing implementation), and optimized code.
+All tests use the centralized testing utilities and maintain >90% code coverage across statements, branches, functions, and lines.
+The documentation setup module provides validation for documentation structure, content requirements, and formatting rules including code block validation and heading level restrictions.
+This completes the first part of the Feature Documentation section, with Documentation Implementation as the next step.